unnatural-worlds/uwapi/sphinx/source/concepts/map.rst

 -----
 The map uses discrete tiles representation (similar to chess), as opposed to continuous space.

+Two neighboring tiles are typically 10 meters apart, however, different neighboring pairs will have different distances.

 Tiles are indexed `0 ..
 N-1`.

 Data available for each tile: